gavinshelley3/learning-node-express/lesson2/README.md

 # Lesson 2: A help ticket server

-Let's build a help ticket server.
+Let's build a TODO list server.
 We have provided a React front end for you, but you should understand what is happening in the front end so you can write your own in following assignments.

 ## Back end